My-Very-Original-Name/BookScraper/readme.md

 - **Cambridge**

 > [!WARNING]
 >
-  > Due to how the e-books are formatted, not all of them are scannable.
+> Due to how Cambridge formats the e-books, not all of them are scannable.
 If your book is presented as a hybrid where multiple pages are stitched together and scrollable it is most likely not supported.

 ## Installation
 ### Prerequisites